vedaldi/practical-cnn-reg/doc/instructions.md

 * Used in the Oxford AIMS CDT, 2015-16.
 * Used in the Oxford AIMS CDT, 2014-15.

+[^convolution]: if you are familiar with convolution as defined in mathematics and signal processing, you might expect to find the index $i-u$ instead of $i+u$ in this expression.
+The convention $i+u$, which is often used in CNNs, is  often referred to as correlation.

 [^derivative]: The derivative is computed with respect to a certain assignment $x_0$ and $(w_1,\dots,w_L)$ to the network input and parameters; furthermore, the intermediate derivatives are computed at points $x_1,\dots,x_L$ obtained by evaluating the network at $x_0$.